DeltaV-Station/Delta-v/CONTRIBUTING.md

 }
 ```

+# Changelogs

+By default any changelogs goes in the DeltaV changelog, you can use the DeltaV admin changelog by putting `DELTAVADMIN:` in a line after `:cl:`.

+Do not use `ADMIN:` as **it will mangle** the upstream admin changelog!

 # Additional resources

 If you are new to contributing to SS14 in general, have a look at the [SS14 docs](https://docs.spacestation14.io/) or ask for help in `#contribution-help` on [Discord](https://go.delta-v.org/AtDxv)!